malteschaefer1/malteschaefer1.github.io/_includes/imprint.md

 # Imprint

-I am responsible for the content of this website:
+Responsible for the content of this website:

 Malte Schäfer
 Allerstraße 4